cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/remote-management.md

 ---
 pcx_content_type: how-to
-title: Configuration
-weight: 2
-meta:
-   title: Configure a remote tunnel
+title: Remotely-managed tunnel
+weight: 1
 ---

-# Configure a remote tunnel
+# Configure a remotely-managed tunnel

-If you created a Cloudflare Tunnel from Zero Trust, the tunnel [runs as a service](/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/local/as-a-service/) on your OS.
-You can modify the Cloudflare Tunnel service with one or more [configuration options](/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/local/local-management/arguments/).
+If you created a Cloudflare Tunnel [from the dashboard](/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/), the tunnel runs as a service on your OS.

+## Add tunnel run parameters

+You can modify the Cloudflare Tunnel service with one or more [general-purpose tunnel parameters](/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/).

-## Linux
+### Linux

 On Linux, Cloudflare Tunnel installs itself as a system service using `systemctl`.
 By default, the service will be named `cloudflared.service`.
 To configure your tunnel on Linux: